bparanj/crystal/computer/electronics/design/solid-state.md

 The term "solid state" refers to the physical state of the materials used in these devices.
 Here's why it's called "solid state":

-1. Material composition: Solid state devices are made from solid materials, typically semiconductors like silicon or germanium.
+1. Material composition: Solid state devices are made from solid materials,  semiconductors like silicon or germanium.
 These materials maintain their solid form during normal operation.

 2. Historical context: The term gained popularity to distinguish these devices from earlier electronics that used vacuum tubes.
 Vacuum tubes contained gases or a vacuum, while solid state devices are entirely solid.